Bristol-Myers to buy Celgene for $74 billion in largest biopharma deal

 Jeremy Bryan, portfolio manager at Gradient Investments, which has small positions in both companies, said the Celgene purchase puts Bristol-Myers "on the clock" to do more deals.

-"When you have a significant amount of cash coming in the next three years, it gives you the flexibility ... for deals if they are out there or to buy back significant amounts of stock," Bryan said.
+"When you have a significant amount of cash coming in in the next three years, it gives you the flexibility ... for deals if they are out there or to buy back significant amounts of stock," Bryan said.

 Talks between Bristol and Celgene opened in September, with Bristol approaching Celgene, according to two sources familiar with the matter.